HydroModPy/HydroModPy/docs/readthedocs/source/user_guide/results-and-exports.rst

    * - Object
      - Role
    * - ``SimulationCatalog``
      - Workspace-level registry opened by ``hydromodpy.open(path)``.
+It owns the single ``hydromodpy.duckdb`` file for the workspace.
    * - ``Run``
      - One persisted simulation resolved from the catalog.
+It reads one catalog row plus that simulation's Zarr/Parquet artefacts.
    * - ``SimulationGroup``
      - A set of runs used for comparison, calibration, or batch analysis.
    * - ``ResultsConfig``